diamirio/AndroidAppTemplate/README.md

 Checking whether dependencies are ready to be updated, use `./gradlew buildSrcVersions`.
 Afterwards the newer version is added as comments to the `Versions.kt` file.
 Look [here](https://github.com/jmfayard/buildSrcVersions) for the `buildSrcVersions` gradle plugin that is used for that.

-To generate the current dependency graph, use `./gradlew generateDependencyGraph` (afterwards located in `../build/reports/dependency-graph/`).

 #### How to add a Dependency <a name="adddependencies"></a>